-Producing a certificate comes down to creating a data structure that complies with the UCI, e.g., authenticates the submitting subnet and proves the validity of its included state transitions.
+Producing a certificate comes down to creating and submitting a data structure that complies with the UCI, i.e., is authenticated and proves the validity of the included state transition.

 When a subnet wants to submit a new certificate, it needs to propagate it to the rest of the Topos ecosystem.
-Certificate delivery is handled by the TCE network built on top of the Topos Reliable Broadcast primitive.
+To that end, certain subnet participants, e.g., subnet validators, are also participating in the TCE network, allowing them to collectively create, authenticate, and broadcast certificate messages that encapsulate certificates.

 The role of these specific subnet participants is to create, threshold sign, and broadcast certificate messages to the TCE network.